 While this may seem like an easy step to skip, I highly encourage you not to.

 You can do this by hand or a label maker is a great option too.

 Because, adding a label clearly communicates to anyone who uses the space exactly where to find what they’re looking for and where to put items away.

 Choose label names for how you look for items in broad terms.

-This will all depend on your specific inventory but these are some of our most used labels:
+Of course, this will all depend on your specific inventory but these are some of our most used food storage labels:

 - Nuts & Dried Fruits